fullfox/shellshot/README.md

                         Command(s) matching stdout.
 Expected in `fc -lIn 0` format.
   -t TITLE, --title TITLE
-                        Window title rendered in the screenshot (default: Terminal) --png                 Render the screenshot in PNG instead of SVG -s SCALE, --scale SCALE
+                        Window title rendered in the screenshot (default: Terminal) --head HEAD           Crop n lines from the top of the screenshot --png                 Render the screenshot in PNG instead of SVG -s SCALE, --scale SCALE
                         Scale of rendered PNGs (default: 2)